soruva/newsyze-legal-docs/cookie-policy.md

 We may update this Cookie Policy from time to time.
 When we make changes, we will update the "Last updated" date at the top of this policy.

 ## 6. Contact Us
-If you have any questions about our Cookie Policy, you can contact us at:
+If you have any questions about this Cookie Policy, please refer to our app’s FAQ section first.
-support@soruvalab.com
+For other inquiries, you may contact us at: support@soruvalab.com.
+Please note that we may not be able to respond to all inquiries individually.